timdose/webshots/README.md

 Webshots
 ========

-This takes screenshots of a sitemap and places them in a hierarchical folder structure.
+This is a working prototype type of a simple command line utility to take screenshots of lists of urls.